 SEATTLE -- Forgive the Houston Astros if they weren't in a big hurry to get away of this part of the country late Wednesday night.

-Grabbing another early lead and getting another strong performance from a starting pitcher, the Astros earned their first series sweep since mid-June by beating the Seattle Mariners 6-1.
+Grabbing another early lead and another strong performance from a starting pitcher, the Astros earned their first series sweep since mid-June by beating the Seattle Mariners 6-1.

 Houston (50-96) has won six of nine games at Safeco Field.